rajkumar42/omnisharp-vscode/debugger.md

       </packageSources>
     </configuration>

+In addition to this, sometimes 'dotnet new' will reference a version of Microsoft.NETCore.App which hasn't been published yet.
+If so, you can change the 'version' to '1.0.0-rc2-*'.
+When you do this make sure that the restore didn't pick up some really old build.
+For context, 3002485 is the current build as of 4/25.

 ##### 2: Open the directory in VS Code
 Go to File->Open and open the directory in Visual Studio Code.
 If this is the first time that the C# extension has been activated, it will now download additional platform-specific dependencies.